BEagle1984/silverback/docs/concepts/broker/callbacks.md

 An interface has to be implemented by the callback handler that is then registered via the `Add*BrokerCallbacksHandler` methods.

-The only generic callback, invoked for any of the actual broke implementation is:
+The only generic callback, invoked for any of the actual broker implementation is:
 * <xref:Silverback.Messaging.Broker.Callbacks.IEndpointsConfiguredCallback>

 Some broker specific callbacks may be added by the specific broker implementation (see <xref:kafka-events> and <xref:mqtt-events>).